-Anthropology as a discipline is more relevant today than at any time in its distinguished history.
+Anthropology as a discipline is more relevant today than at any time in its distinguished history!

+Our programs train students to think critically, write clearly and speak thoughtfully about what it means to be human.
 By focusing on the complex linkages among the three subfields of Anthropology: Cultural Anthropology, Archaeology and Biological Anthropology—and by emphasizing the importance of interdisciplinary teamwork, we prepare students to survive in an increasingly multidisciplinary and multicultural world.